AnnaLindeberg/AOC22/README.md

 ## Day 9: Rope bridge
 I sketched possible positions of head when tail should move, marked difference in position and noticed a pattern: take (vector-like) difference `head - tail` and change any appearance of a 2 to a 1, keeping sign.
 Haven't really proved it works (or even checked all possible positions) but it seems to... work.
 With it part 2 solves with just a few more lines than part 1 (and you can solve both tasks in parallel).

+## Day 10: Cathode-Ray Tube
+Honestly, that was just fiddly more than anything, right?
+I often like these visual problem answers though but this was not that fun either way.
+You just needed to read very carefully and keep track of different counters.
+Biggest question: iterate over file or cycles?
+Did the former on task 1, the latter on task 2.
+Should rewrite and learn something, maybe?
+Ah.
+Nah.